 Although I have had many memories from the public side of the Tomb, I think my greatest memories are the private ones I shared with the Sentinels that I worked with.
 They were literally like brothers to me.
 We all had common bonds…the Unknowns and our dedication to their memory.

 I now have an extended Tomb Guard family...those that served before and after me.
 Through the Society, I have made new, lifelong friends within our circle.
-I am proud to serve on the Board of Directors for the Society and hope to see it blossom even more in the years to come as we move towards the Centennial Celebration in 2021.
+I am proud to have served on the Board of Directors for the Society and hope to see it blossom even more in the years to come as we move towards the Centennial Celebration in 2021.

 - C Co.
 1/50th Inf., I.T.B., Ft.
 Benning, GA